Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Search for an exact term

-> **Note:** Exact Term searching is only allowed if default Alfresco Repository configuration has been changed in order to enable this feature.
+> **Note:** Exact Term searching is only allowed if the default Alfresco Repository configuration has been changed in order to enable this feature, for more see [Pre-indexing considerations]({% link search-enterprise/latest/admin/index.md %}#pre-indexing-considerations).

 To search for an exact term you must prefix it with "=".
 The supported syntax: